What nominal width means

 - Repeat the measurement on two different days and use the typical value.

-Typical width ranges for orientation
+Typical width ranges as a guide

 - 47 to 49 millimeters: very narrow to narrow